vkrishna-ui/writings/sgd.md

 +++
 date = '2026-05-25T00:55:26-04:00'
 draft = true
-title = 'Quantum Math'
+title = 'Stochastic gradient descent and Diffusion models'
 mathjax: true
 +++
-### Inline Equations
-Stochastic gradient descent and Diffusion
-May 25, 2026
-SGD as an early diffusion model
+### SGD as an early diffusion model
 Generative diffusion models aim to reconstruct an underlying probability distribution from a given set of samples/observations (this is a bit crude in description, as diffusion models actually approximate a score function, partly because estimating partition functions is hard).
 They